tejaswini-v5/Profile-Page/README.md

 }
 ```

-Your `main` function, then, might be structured like this:
+The `main` function might be structured like this:

 ```dart
 void main() {